How to update your Shopify theme

 You can download an updated version at no charge from the Shopify theme store.

-Once you've found your theme, click Buy theme.
+Once you've found your theme, click Add latest theme version.
 Again, you will not actually be charged.
 Double check to make sure that you're logged into the same Shopify account as when you first purchased the theme.

 The theme will be added to the Themes page of your Shopify admin.